Gunman in Oregon college massacre committed suicide

 Releasing a timeline of the massacre’s first hour, Hanlin said two Roseburg police officers were on the scene within five minutes, and reported to dispatch that they engaged the gunman just two minutes later.
 Hanlin said they “neutralized” him.

-“Officers responded immediately ... there was an exchange of gunfire, (and) the shooter was neutralized,” the sheriff said.
+“Officers responded immediately ... there was an exchange of gunfire, (and) the shooter was neutralized at that point in time,” the sheriff said.
 “As far as the very specific information regarding whether it was an officer’s bullet or his own bullet, we aren’t prepared at this time to discuss.”

 Hanlin said an additional handgun was also recovered from the shooter’s apartment, making a total of 14 weapons seized: eight from his home, and six he took to the college.